Brad Pitt And Kate Hudson Face Dating Rumor, As Do Angelina Jolie And Jared Leto

 “My mom’s overtly flirting with him!
 Shes wearing these little nighties around the house now?!
 But ALL DAY!!
 Like at 3pm!” he continued.

-Despite the apparent denial of the romance from Oliver Hudson, Brad Pitt and Kate Hudson continue to be linked to one another and last week, Star magazine shared another cover related to the alleged pair and suggested Hudson had met Pitt’s kids and bonded with his oldest biological child, daughter Shiloh.
+Despite the apparent denial of the romance from Oliver Hudson, Brad Pitt and Kate Hudson continue to be linked to one another, and last week, Star magazine shared another cover related to the alleged pair and suggested Hudson had met Pitt’s kids and bonded with his oldest biological child, daughter Shiloh.
 In response to the report, however, Gossip Cop claimed the meeting never happened.

 As for Angelina Jolie’s post-divorce life, she’s been linked to Jared Leto in recent weeks.
 As a report by Yahoo!
 Be Entertainment revealed, Jolie and Leto have known one another for decades and starred alongside one another in 1999’s Girl, Interrupted and 2004’s Alexander.